 Sign up to join our invite list!
-Email boyd@chinabooksreview.com with a short bio and your city (no remote/Zoom participation).
-Spaces for each session are limited, so sign up now to get first dibs on the next book discussion.
+Email info@chinabooksreview.com with a short bio and your city (no remote/Zoom participation).
+Get on the list now to get first dibs on the next book discussion.

 Invites will be sent out a month or two before each meeting.
 Book club members are asked to purchase and read their own copy of the selected book if they are joining.
-Sessions feature contextual information, breakout group discussions and freewheeling debates, with plenty of time for mingling.
+Our book club features contextual information, breakout discussions and freewheeling debates, with plenty of time for mingling.
 Light refreshments are served for the New York club.

 Read on to see details for the next session, the book we’ll be talking about, and previous books we’ve discussed.